 • Rhodiola Rosea

 • Licorice root

 “Emergency” stress management: sedative herbs.
 If the stress and anxiety are hitting you particularly hard, and you need something that’s going to work more rapidly, your best bet is to reach for faster-acting “sedative” herbs.
-By sedative, I don’t mean they’re going to knock you out or make you drowsy, but instead will help soothe and calm your nervous system to help you relax.
-Research shows these type of herbs, like chamomile and lavender, actually interact with receptors in your brain and intestines that create a relaxant effect. [*]
+By sedative, I don’t mean they’re going to knock you out or make you drowsy but instead will help soothe and calm your nervous system to help you relax.
+Research shows these types of herbs, like chamomile and lavender, actually interact with receptors in your brain and intestines that create a relaxant effect. [*]

 Other herbs that help ease stress:

 • Lemon balm